mundyreimer/mundyreimer.github.io/_posts/2020-12-18-lindenmayer-grammars-0.md

 <br/>

-And because of the ubiquity of arboreal phenomena in nature, we can see that with just a few tweaks to the underlying representative data structure and topological embedding, we can perhaps take on a new perspective[^5] of viewing a portion of these phenomena as [toroidal graphs](https://en.wikipedia.org/wiki/Toroidal_graph) (graphs that can be embedded onto some [toroidal topology](https://en.wikipedia.org/wiki/Torus)).
+And because of the [ubiquity of arboreal phenomena](https://en.wikipedia.org/wiki/Patterns_in_nature#Trees,_fractals) in nature[^6], we can see that with just a few tweaks to the underlying representative data structure and topological embedding, we can perhaps take on a new perspective[^5] of viewing a portion of these phenomena as [toroidal graphs](https://en.wikipedia.org/wiki/Toroidal_graph) (graphs that can be embedded onto some [toroidal topology](https://en.wikipedia.org/wiki/Torus)).
 Perhaps more speculatively, this perspective might [grant us a few key insights](https://mundyreimer.github.io/blog/thermodynamics-agency-livingsystems) into the study of the transitions between living systems and non-living systems and the development of a *singular Identity* that persists through time.

 ### Moving Forward

-In the [next article of this series](), we'll lean more into the practical side, and dive into the nitty-gritty showing how to experiment and simulate L-systems in Python.
+In the [next article of this series](), we'll lean into the more practical side, and dive into the nitty-gritty showing how to experiment and simulate L-systems in Python.

 ---